Lightweight Test-Time Adaptation for EMG-Based Gesture Recognition: Abstract

 \section{Abstract}

 Reliable long-term decoding of surface electromyography (EMG) is hindered by signal drift caused by electrode shifts, muscle fatigue, and posture changes.
 While state-of-the-art models achieve high intra-session accuracy, their performance often degrades sharply.
 Existing solutions typically demand large datasets or high-compute pipelines that are impractical for energy-efficient wearables.
 We propose a lightweight framework for Test-Time Adaptation (TTA) using a Temporal Convolutional Network (TCN) backbone.
 We introduce three deployment-ready strategies: (i) causal adaptive batch normalization for real-time statistical alignment; (ii) a Gaussian Mixture Model (GMM) alignment with experience replay to prevent forgetting; and (iii) meta-learning for rapid, few-shot calibration.

-Evaluated on the NinaPro DB6 multi-session dataset, our framework significantly bridges the inter-session accuracy gap with minimal overhead.
-Our results show that experience-replay updates yield superior stability under limited data, while meta-learning achieves competitive performance in one- and two-shot regimes using only a fraction of the data required by current benchmarks.
+Evaluated on the NinaPro DB6 multi-session dataset, our framework significantly improves generalisation with minimal overhead compared with the non-adaptive baseline.
+Our results show that test-time adaptation can recover performance lost under out-of-distribution shifts in noisy EMG data, that experience-replay-regularised updates provide superior stability under limited data, and that meta-learning achieves competitive performance in one- and two-shot regimes.
+Overall, our test-time self-supervised models reach $82\%$ inter-session accuracy, substantially improving upon previous research.
 This work establishes a path toward robust, "plug-and-play" myoelectric control for long-term prosthetic use.